sriyaneti/bioprocess_mockup/README.md

 ## Notes
 - View simulated data at 'src/data.js'
 - This version prioritizes orchestration and analytics.
 It does not focus on data collection (standardizing instrument ingestion with OPC UA/SiLA) or data storage (graph DB).
+- old_mockup folder is the nested folder that focuses on the entire integration layer evenly.